 When this item is selected, Launcher will enter lock mode.
 In lock mode, whenever users want to invoke the menu, a dialog asking for ID and password will appear.
-The interface for this dialog is covered in previous the section.
+The interface for this dialog is covered in the previous section.